Hendrix-CS/csci270/labs/corpus.md

 (4 questions each), two visual-art submissions (3 questions each), and two musical submissions (3 questions each), you should answer a total of 20 questions.

+This document should also contain your Kaggle user id.
+This will be employed to add you as a collaborator on each of the class corpus data sets.

 # What to Hand In

 * Answers to the reflection questions